Divya-Sri-Sanaganapalli/Face-Detection-API-V1.0/README.md

  ```

-  - If API is requested without specifying any uploading url or image url the following JSON error response will be displayed
+  - If API is requested without specifying any uploading image file or image url the following JSON error response will be displayed

   ```
            {